edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 it is important to understand how configuration is loaded and from where it is sourced.
 Referring to the cmd directory within the [edgex-go repository](https://github.com/edgexfoundry/edgex-go), each service has its own folder.
 Inside each service's folder there is a `res` directory (short for "resource").
-There the configuration files in [TOML format](https://github.com/toml-lang/toml) define each service's configuration.
+There the configuration files in [YAML format](https://en.wikipedia.org/wiki/YAML) define each service's configuration.
 A service may support several different configuration profiles, such as a App Service Configurable does.
 In this case, the configuration file located directly in the `res` directory should be considered the default configuration profile.
 Sub-directories will contain configurations appropriate to the respective profile.